husarion/static_docs_deprecated/src/core2/tutorials/ros-tutorials/5-running-ros-on-multiple-machines.md

 Now log in to the husarion cloud and look at the bottom of the page.
 You should see heading `Unassigned device` and at least two device.

-Create Husarnet network by clicking `Link to virtual robot` and chossing `Crteate new virtual robot` and tape in name for your robot, this will create new Husarion network.
+Create Husarnet network by clicking `Link to virtual robot` and choosing `Create new virtual robot` and type in a name for your robot.
+This will create a new Husarnet network.
-Next enter your virtual robot and click add `Add component`, then chose correct device from the drop down list and click `Add device`.
+Next enter your virtual robot and click `Add component`, then choose correct device from the drop down list and click `Add device`.

 Now you just have to choose which one will be your ROS master.
 With above configuration, nodes running on different machines will be able to communicate.